CodesWithJames/keyzer-code/README.md

 - Programer -
 - Polar - Node JS Developer , C# Developer , Batch Developer , HTML & CSS Developer , Owner Of Polar Tools Server
 - Jamesiboi - JavaScript developer, newbie HTML and CSS developer.
 Founder of Keyzer.
-- Could Be You - DuckyBot Is Hiring, Why not apply?
+- Could Be You - Keyzer Is Hiring, Why not apply?

 # Products
 - Keyboards - we have premade keyboards and keyboard kits.